Powered by MOMENTUM MEDIA

 Investors reversed mid-month weakness in risk-taking following a series of supportive policy announcements in September.

-The latest State Street Risk Appetite Index for September has ticked up to 0.27, up from 0.09 in August, as investors globally moved back into risk assets.
+The latest State Street Risk Appetite Index for September has ticked up to 0.27, up from 0.09 in July, as institutional investors globally moved back into risk assets.

 State Street described the recent movement as a “September smile”, pointing to a strong start to the month for risk-taking, followed by a more defensive mid-month, and then a sharp recovery in sentiment towards the end.